Rusk County Court Records

 Fax: (Vital Records): (903) 657-0062

-When requesting records, provide as much identifying information as possible: the case number, names of parties involved, approximate case date, and type of document sought.
+When requesting records, include as much identifying information as possible: the case number, party names, approximate case date, and the type of document you need.
 The County Clerk charges a $5 search fee per record and $1 per page for certified copies.

 Are Court Records Public in Rusk County?

-Court records in Rusk County are presumptively public under the Texas Public Information Act, codified as Chapter 552 of the Texas Government Code.
-This law establishes that information produced, collected, or maintained by a governmental body in the course of official business is public information, subject to certain statutory exceptions.
+Court records in Rusk County are generally public under the Texas Public Information Act, codified as Chapter 552 of the Texas Government Code.
+This law establishes that information produced, collected, or maintained by a governmental body in the course of official business is public information, subject to specific statutory exceptions.

 Categories of records that are restricted or exempt from public disclosure include: